robotsson/poker/README.md

 - Make it a real game with betting, folding, discard, etc. I think I should make it a React project before moving on to that.

--Sound effects for winning hands, game page load, game start.
+- Sound effects for winning hands, game page load, game start.